JLX0/auto_research/README.md

 `pip install .`

-# Usage
+# Quick Start

 First, fill in your API keys for LLMs with your actual keys in `key.json`.
+See [Setting up API keys for LLMs](https://jlx0.github.io/auto_research/installation.html#setting-up-api-keys-for-llms) for more information.
 You only need to fill in at least one type of key.

-Then, see `examples`.
+Then, check `examples`.

 For example, `python examples/topic_to_survey` converts your research topic or question of interests to a survey over relevant papers.

 If you want to use DeepSeek models, change the argument `target_key` in `get_api_key` and the argument `model` in various instance initiations accordingly.